 Fracture

 Fracture of the femur or acetabulum (peri-prosthetic fracture) can occur after the surgery particularly if the patient falls.
-Peri-prosthetic fracture can also result from overzealous rehabilitation in the first few months after surgery.
+Peri-prosthetic fracture can also result during overzealous rehabilitation in the first few months after surgery.
 It is important to limit the forces on your hip or knee for the first 2 months after surgery to let the body heal.
 This complication is more common in elderly people and in people with osteoporosis where the bone is soft.

 The treatment of periprosthetic fracture may be protected weight bearing or it may be necessary to do further surgery.
 Fracture can occasionally occur during the surgery, particularly if your bone quality is poor and if this happens, your surgeon will place a wire around the fracture and you will be instructed to use crutches or frame for 6 weeks to give the fracture time to heal.
 Sometimes a wire is used as a preventative measure during surgery, if the surgeon feels there is a particular risk of fracture after surgery.